 Designs and develops a support model to include emotional, psychological, and resource support of patients.
 Provides guidance for financial and clinical navigation team.

 Collaborates with physicians and clinical and administrative staff to develop partnerships and foster positive working relationships in coordination of services.

 Serve as lead point of contact for community patient advocacy groups to support programs within the cancer center; establish positive relationships with providers, patients, caregivers and advocates.
 Develop and maintain positive community and stakeholder relationships at all times.

-Establishes action plans, measures of success, and evaluation.
-Acts as a liaison for subject matter experts and stakeholders essential to the program or service.
+Establishes strategic goals, tactical action plans, measures of success, and evaluation.
+Acts as a subject matter expert and works as a liaison for the various stakeholders along the journey of a cancer patient that are essential to the program or service.

 In compliance with the Commission on Cancer Program Standards as well as Cancer Center leadership and hospital requirements, coordinates reporting for Cancer Distress, Navigation, Psycho-social and Support Services and Survivorship.